codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-4-bootstrap-it.md

 - The 3-column layout may look well on tablet or larger screens.
 So, let's change the breakpoint from `col-sm` to `col-lg`; And also add nice vertical paddings to each blocks.
-- Each block will contain a heading level 3, a short paragraph, and a `read more` button (actually a link with a visual look of a button).
+- Each block will contain a heading level 3, a short paragraph, and a `Learn more` button (actually a link with a visual look of a button).

 `HTML code:`